 - Triang Relations: Type 5: Harley Mad Loves The Joker, but the Joker Foe Yays Batman.
 Batman doesn't have feelings for either.
 Harley tries persuading the Joker just to shoot Batman.
 That doesn't work, so Harley being an Ax-Crazy Clingy Jealous Girl attempts to Murder the Hypotenuse.

 - Series Finale: For the whole BTAS collection.
 (In airing order; in production order "Judgment Day" was the last to be produced.)

 - Sextra Credit: In the comic, Harlene Quinzel is shown getting a bad grade on a thesis of hers, and then leaving one of her professors Sex Dressed in his office while she walks out with a much better grade on that same thesis.

 - Shark Pool: Done with piranhas.
 The Joker had concocted it as one of his many potential ways of eliminating Batman, but gave up on it because there was no way to make it funny.
 He had wanted to call it the "Death of a Thousand Smiles", but piranhas are incapable of smiling, even when given Joker-Venom.
 Harley Quinn tried to implement the plan herself to impress him, reasoning that the frowns would look like smiles if you lowered Batman into the tank upside-down.
 Joker was furious, however, because she had to explain the joke.

 - Snap Back: Harley gives up on the Joker at the end, and then falls back in love with him just as the episode concludes.
-Entirely in character — see Chronic Villainy above.
+This, alas, is entirely in character for her - see Chronic Villainy above.

-- Unexplained Recovery: This episode features Batman punching Joker off a moving track and falling directly into a factory's smokestack.
-He lives, of course, and by this point his ability to survive anything is so taken for granted not even a cursory attempt is made to explain it.
+- Unexplained Recovery: This episode features Batman punching Joker off a moving track and directly into a factory's smokestack.
+He survives, of course, and by this point his ability to survive anything is so taken for granted that the writers don't even make a cursory attempt to Hand Wave it.